07.25.08 |

 I have never forgotten that sight.
 It is etched into my mind and I recall every emotion that I experienced at that moment: cautious fear, surprise, curiousity, wonder ... and awe.

-Twenty-five years later, that unfettered desert park has become the home of Paradise Valley Park Community Center that now boasts a large public pool, a skatepark, lighted ballfields, clean bathrooms, running drinking water, and picnic ramadas with BBQs.
+Twenty-five years later, that unfettered desert park has become the home of Paradise Valley Community Center and Park that now boasts a large public pool, a skatepark, lighted ballfields, clean bathrooms, running drinking water, and picnic ramadas with BBQs.

 I am in that area at least once a month.